antis0007/m-rars/README.md

-RARS -- RISC-V Assembler and Runtime Simulator
+M-RARS -- RISC-V Assembler and Runtime Simulator (Dark Theme Hackjob)
 ----------------------------------------------

+M-RARS is a fork of the original RARS that adds a hardcoded dark theme into the source code.
+It isn't very pretty, but it should work.
+Used the library [Material-UI-Swing](https://github.com/atarw/material-ui-swing) for UI elements and basic theme, colors were inspired by Atom and a few other IDEs.
+Customization is minimally supported at the moment.

 RARS, the RISC-V Assembler, Simulator, and Runtime, will assemble and simulate the execution of RISC-V assembly language programs.
 Its primary goal is to be an effective development environment for people getting started with RISC-V.

 ## Features